caromimo/is-it-a-bird/README.md

 # Is it a bird?

-Build a machine learning model to classify pictures as bird or not bird (following tutorial from fastai) and expose through it via an API.
+This project is about building a machine learning model to classify pictures as bird or not-bird following the [fastai tutorial](https://youtu.be/8SF_h3xF3cE) and wrapping the model in an API.
+This project uses [PDM](https://pdm.fming.dev/latest/).

 ## How to run the API

-This uses [PDM](https://pdm.fming.dev/latest/).
 Clone this directory and:

 ```bash
 # this installs all the packages in pdm.lock